hashicorp/field-workshops-nomad/docs/slides/multi-cloud/advanced-nomad/nomad-autoscaler.md

 ---
 name: autoscaling-demos
 # Autoscaler Demos
-* There are two Nomad Autoscaler demos that you can run yourself:
+* There are several Nomad Autoscaler demos that you can run yourself:
-  * The [Vagrant](https://github.com/hashicorp/nomad-autoscaler/tree/master/demo/vagrant) demo demonstrates horizontal application autoscaling by scaling the task group count of a web application in Nomad job.
+  * The [Horizontal App Scaling](https://github.com/hashicorp/nomad-autoscaler/tree/master/demo/vagrant) demo demonstrates horizontal application autoscaling by scaling the task group count of a web application in Nomad job.
 It runs in a Vagrant environment.
+  * The [Dynamic Application Sizing](https://github.com/hashicorp/nomad-autoscaler/tree/master/demo/vagrant/dynamic-app-sizing) demo also runs in Vagrant.
   * The [Remote](https://github.com/hashicorp/nomad-autoscaler/tree/master/demo/remote) demo demonstrates both horizontal application and horizontal cluster autoscaling.
-It scales both the task group count of a web application and the number of Nomad clients behind an AWS Auto Scaling Group (ASG).
-It runs in AWS.
+It scales both the task group count of a web application and the number of Nomad clients behind an AWS Auto Scaling Group or an Azure Virtual Machine Scale Set.

 ???
 * Two Nomad Autoscaler demos